spaghetti-/spaghetti-.github.io/source/_posts/rustcon-beijing.md

 even with the translation.
 At the very least, I'd like to have received an English copy of the slides that I can refer to.

-I appreciated the helpful and kind nature of everyone at the conference and it was very welcoming.
+I appreciated the helpful and kind nature of everyone at the conference.
+It felt welcoming.
 A small improvement that I'd like to suggest for future organizers is to start maybe an hour later (10 AM local time) and to provide coffee at the venue!

 ## Rust